 Because the NHL Stadium Series airs on ESPN, the only way to tune in without paying is to sign up for a free streaming trial.

-Fubo offers a seven-day free trial with ESPN and other national NHL channels, giving you a week of hockey action at no cost.
-DIRECTV STREAM and YouTube TV also carry ESPN in their channel lineups and regularly provide free trials.
+Fubo offers a free trial with ESPN and other national NHL channels, giving you several days of hockey action at no cost.
+DIRECTV and YouTube TV also carry ESPN in their channel lineups and regularly provide free trials.

 Just remember to cancel before your trial period ends to avoid paying.
-If you go the Fubo route, it’ll conveniently show you down to the minute when your trial expires.
+If you go the Fubo route, it’ll conveniently show you the exact time your trial expires.

 How to watch the NHL Stadium Series FAQ